ChameleonCloud/docs/source/technical/discovery/hardware_catalog.rst

 The Hardware Catalog on the Chameleon Portal
 ============================================

-You may use the `Hardware <https://chameleoncloud.org/hardware/>`_ page at the `Chameleon Portal <https://chameleoncloud.org>`_ to see the different hardware resource types available at each Chameleon site.
+You may use the `Hardware Discovery <https://chameleoncloud.org/hardware/>`_ page at the `Chameleon Portal <https://chameleoncloud.org>`_ to see the different hardware resource types available at each Chameleon site.

 Availability
 ____________